KevinWang94/KevinWang94.github.io/_posts/2016-06-22-SovietSatellites7.md

 display, with our guide's music playlist consisting of almost entirely American songs, and Disney characters being easily found.

-Politically, it's worth noting that unlike any of the 4 Stans we visited, Transnistria had a totally peaceful transition of power from a post-Soviet leader in 2010.
+Politically, it's worth noting that unlike any of the four Stans we visited, Transnistria had a totally peaceful transition of power from a post-Soviet leader in 2010.
 While the president is immensely powerful, he does appears to be democratically accountable.
 There were no giant photos of him to be seen